The Importance of Welding PPE: Protecting Yourself on the Job

 Safety glasses are the most common PPE in a welding workshop.
 The eyes are the most sensitive organs, and they are constantly exposed to many hazards.

-One thing to remember is that all safety glasses provide permanent 100% ultraviolet protection even if they are crystal clear.
-This will prevent accidental eye exposure to ultraviolet rays from your or a nearby arc.
-However, most safety glasses don’t offer 100% protection from infrared rays.
+One thing to remember is that all safety glasses provide permanent 100% ultraviolet protection, even if they are crystal clear.
+This will prevent accidental eye exposure to ultraviolet rays.
+However, most glasses don’t offer 100% protection from infrared rays.

-As a welder, it’s wise to wear safety glasses even if you wear a welding helmet, especially if it’s a passive one.
-This way, you get permanent eye protection when you flip the helmet to inspect the weld, chip off the slag, or restart the arc.
+As a welder, it’s wise to wear glasses even if you wear a helmet, especially if it’s a passive one.
+This way, you are protected when you flip the helmet to inspect the weld, chip off the slag, or restart the arc.